FHA wants to allow banks to make more bad loans

 Mortgage lending only works when the originating lender has fear of loss through borrower default, otherwise the lender’s only incentive is to maximize volume, a condition that inevitably leads to a rapid lowering of lending standards.
 In years past, lenders used to loan their own money, so they were very careful about who they loaned money to: they had direct risk of loss.
 Today, most originating lenders don’t keep loans on their books, but they fear the threat of a forced buy-back if the loan goes bad, so they are still careful to originate good loans — a circumstance necessary for a healthy housing market.

 In the neverending push to lower lending standards and pass the risk of loss on to the US taxpayer, lenders lobby the FHA to consider letting originating lenders off the hook when loans to poor credit risks go bad.
 This is a really stupid idea.
+To avoid such issues, request a credit report if you live in Sydney to improve your credit score and the chances of getting multiple loans at lower interest rates.

 Procedural Change Would Limit Justice Department’s Ability to Pursue Damages